pyranha-labs/ezfs/README.md

 without changing the rest of the code.

 EZFS does not provide a complex feature set for advanced use cases, such as managing permissions or other metadata on filesystems.
-EZFS also not provide streaming interfaces for processing larger than memory files in "chunks".
+EZFS also does not provide streaming interfaces for processing larger than memory files in "chunks".
 The following is a list of common file/filesystem operations, whether they are supported out-of-the-box, whether they are supported with advanced installs (extras), and whether they are optimized/simplified by EZFS.